 There are a number of conditions a character in 5E can be in.
 For our purposes, unconscious and paralyzed are the ones you need to understand.
 An unconscious or paralyzed creature cannot take any actions or reactions.
 Anyone attacking an incapacitated creature always has advantage (unless they attack from range), and their hits are critical if they take place within 5 feet of the opponent.

 As discussed above, you gain an advantage any time you attack an incapacitated opponent.
 This is true if you are attacking someone right in front of you with a melee weapon or firing an arrow at them hundreds of yards away.

 Advantage (and its counterpart, disadvantage) is a situational rule that comes into play on some attack rolls, saving throws or ability checks.
 In these situations, you roll the D20 twice instead of once.
 When you have an advantage, the highest of the two throws is your official roll.
 With disadvantage, you take the lowest of the two rolls.
 This means with an advantage you are far more likely to end up with a favorable roll than normal.

 Death Saving Throws

 The Player’s Handbook explains a death saving throw as:

 Whenever you start your turn with 0 hit points, you must make a special saving throw, called a death saving throw, to determine whether you creep closer to death or hang onto life.
 Unlike other saving throws, this one isn’t tied to any ability score.

 A roll of 10 or higher is a success; 9 or below is a failure.
 Three successes and you are stabilized and can act normally, despite having 0hp.
 Three failures and you die.
 A roll of 20 means you have stabilized, while a roll of 1 adds two failures.

-These rules also apply to helpless opponents.
+A Dm can apply these rules to helpless opponents if they choose to do so.
 With the rules we described above, it is not difficult to tip the scales toward three failures.

 Final Thoughts on the Lack of Coup de Grace in 5E